stackevo/spudreq/draft-trammell-spud-req.md

 ## Middlebox Traversal

-SPUD must be able to traverse middleboxes that are not SPUD-aware.
+SPUD, including all path-to-endpoint and endpoint-to-path signaling as well as superstrate and superstrate payload, must be able to traverse middleboxes and firewalls, including those that are not SPUD-aware.
 Therefore SPUD must be encapsulated in a transport protocol that is known to be accepted on a large fraction of paths in the Internet, or implement some form of probing to determine in advance which transport protocols will be accepted on a certain path.
-This encapsulation will require port numbers to support NAPT- connected endpoints.
+This encapsulation will require port numbers to support endpoints connected via network address and port translation (NAPT).
 We note that UDP encapsulation would meet these requirements.

 ## Low Overhead in Network Processing